equinix-labs/otel-cli/TESTING.md

 `encoding/json`, and opentelemetry-go are thorougly unit and battle tested.
 So, otel-cli tests a build in a functional test harness.

 Tests are defined in `data_for_test.go` in Go data structures.
-Suites are a a group of Fixtures that go together.
+Suites are a group of Fixtures that go together.
 Mostly Suites are necessary for the backgrounding feature, to test e.g. `otel-cli span background`, and to organize tests by functionality, etc..
 Fixtures configure everything for an otel-cli